calvinalkan/better-wordpress-hooks/README.md

     }

-    // Lets assume we get an order object from the hook. public function handle (Order $order) {
+    //Let's assume we get an order object from the hook. public function handle (Order $order) {

         if ( $order->total() >= 500 ) {